If you share private information with a monk, what you say will be kept strictly confidential.

 Occasionally the monk you confide in may need to consult with another senior monk.
 This is an aspect of the Sangha Refuge, and is for the benefit of both the monk and the confiding person.
 Any information shared in this way will be kept confidential by the monk consulted.
-At Turning Wheel Buddhist Temple that monk will usually be Rev. Master Daishin, the abbot of Throssel Hole Buddhist Abbey, but may be another senior monk at Throssel Hole, or another senior monk of the Order.
+At Turning Wheel Buddhist Temple that monk will usually be Rev. Master Daishin, who is Rev. Aiden’s master, but may be another senior monk at Throssel Hole, or another senior monk of the Order.

 In very rare cases the monk confided in may need to act to prevent serious harm to a third party, even if such action involves revealing confidential information.
 An example of this that occurred in the UK in recent years involved the ongoing abuse of a child by the confiding person, who was not willing to act to safeguard the child.